 - The presence of cartilaginous and bony endoskeleton systems

 Pandas, crows, sharks, salamanders, alligators, sea squirts, and many others are examples of chordates.
 So, in essence, to answer the question, amphibians, reptiles, and mammals comprise which group? — the answer is simply they belong to the phylum Chordata.
 And how about humans… Are humans chordates?
 Yes, humans are also chordates.
 At one point, the human embryo forms a notochord, which eventually becomes a vertebral column, particularly when the embryo is growing into a fetus.
-As already mentioned, any animal that has notochord at any point in its life is considered as a chordate.
+As already mentioned, any animal that has a notochord at any point in its life is considered a chordate.

 Characteristics of Chordates